Custimy-io/laravel-code-exercise/README.md

 #### Bonus points
-- Create attributes for our various entities that a regular High School would have.
+- Create attributes for the supported entities, such as student names, grade levels etc.
-- Create other suitable endpoints for application.
+- Create other suitable endpoints for the supported entities.
+- Create other suitable entities and relationships for a High School.

 #### What not to focus on